stretch-beatz/stretch-beatz/README.md

 ### Usage example

 ```
-python midi2code.py INPUT_MIDI
+python midi2code.py --midi INPUT_MIDI

-python midi2code.py midis/bad_guy.mid
+python midi2code.py --midi midis/bad_guy.mid
 ```

 The generated code divides the song into pieces with a duration of 8 beats in order to make it easier to modify and read the code.
-You can change the variables `notePerCompass` and `nCompass` at `midi2code.py` to change the duration of each part (8 beats by default) and the number of parts extracted from the song (30 by default).
+You can change the variables `notePerCompass` and `nCompass` at `midi2code.py` to change the duration of each part (16 beats by default) and the number of parts extracted from the song (30 by default).